Land and Sea

 Town Lands Native Title Policy

-The NT Government has developed a Town Lands Native Policy to equip native title holders with more control and flexibility in managing their land.
+The NTG has developed a Town Lands Native Policy to equip native title holders with more control and flexibility in managing their land.

 Native title holders can now apply to convert exclusive native title land within towns to freehold title, without extinguishing their native title rights.

-For a freehold title to be granted, an Indigenous Land Use Agreement must be signed by the Registered Native Title Body Corporate, relevant Land Council and the NT Government.
+For a freehold title to be granted, an Indigenous Land Use Agreement must be signed by the Registered Native Title Body Corporate, relevant Land Council and the NTG.

 Once a freehold title is granted, the owner can hold onto it, subdivide it, lease it, mortgage it to raise finance or sell it.
 The granted title will still be subject to exclusive native title rights, but those rights will be fully suppressed and will have no force or effect for the life of the freehold Grant and any subsequent titles.